hubleto/developer/book/content/pages/advanced-development/customizing-ui/forms.md

 ## Accessing the data of an entry

 In the Form component you can access the data of an entry with `this.state.record`.
-Most of the Form components in Hubleto saves record data into another variable `R`, which is used throughout the forms for accessing data or updating the record state with it.
+Most of the Form components in Hubleto store record data into another variable `R`, which is used throughout the forms for accessing data or updating the record state with it.

 ## Adding input elements